Skip to content

 Join us on the river with Colleen O'Connor Toberman, Land Use & Planning Program Director for Friends of the Mississippi.
 On this boat cruise, you'll enjoy autumn views of the Mississippi River's only gorge while learning about how we engineered the locks and dams to tame the river for industry.
 Is it time to change our vision for the future?
 Studies are underway right now to consider changing or removing the dams.
 This tour will cover the history, current state, and complex future possibilities for our metro Mississippi.
 River conditions permitting, our boat will travel up and down through Lock and Dam 1.
 Meet at the Watergate Marina, 2500 Crosby Farm Road, Saint Paul Minnesota, 55116.
 Crosby Farm Road is at the intersection of Shepherd Road and Gannon Road.
 Transportation to the Watergate Marina is on your own.
 Beverages will be available to purchase on board the boat.
 You may bring your own food.
 Ages 21+.
 If the cruise is sold out, please add your name to the waitist.
 We will let you know if tickets become available.

-• Historic Nicollet Island Walking Tour (Southwest)
+• Downtown Minneapolis Walking Tour w/ Mark Raderstorf (Southwest)